Skip to main content

 • Nausea and vomiting

-MDS patients already have low blood counts, which often become even worse for a time before they get better.
+People with MDS often already have low blood counts, which can become even worse before they get better.

 • Low white blood cell counts lead to an increased risk of serious infections.

-• Low platelet counts can lead to problems with easy bruising and serious bleeding, including bleeding into the brain or the intestine.
+• Low platelet counts (thrombocytopenia) can lead to problems with easy bruising and serious bleeding.

-• Low red blood cell counts (or anemia) can lead to fatigue and shortness of breath.
+• Low red blood cell counts (anemia) can lead to fatigue and shortness of breath.
 In people with heart problems, severe anemia can lead to a heart attack.

-If a patient's blood cell counts become too low, they may need supportive therapy (including transfusions or growth factors) to help prevent or treat serious side effects.
+If a person's blood cell counts get too low, they may need supportive therapy (including transfusions, growth factors, or other medicines) to help prevent or treat serious side effects.

 Most side effects from chemo will go away after treatment is finished.
 Your health care team can often suggest ways to lessen side effects.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.